The Future of Education

 PLEx (Personalized Learning Experience) at ICS

 In the 2018-2019 school year, I was appointed a 50% position as a Research and Development Team member.
-Our goal was to research the future of education as well as current exemplary schools (schools which are both "highly effective" and "learning progressive", and propose a 6-week Personalized Learning unit for the Elementary School (grades 1-5).
+Our goal was to research the future of education as well as current exemplary schools (schools which are both "highly effective" and "learning progressive"), and co-design a 6-week Personalized Learning unit for the Elementary School (grades 1-5).
 This has been the best experience in my research career.
 You can read more about my experiences on my blog.

 Presenting PLEx to the ICS community (teachers and parents):